 Carnivore Beef Stew

 Transform this recipe to a carnivore beef stew by simplifying the ingredient list.
 Use only marrow bones, beef meat, tallow, bone broth, and salt.
-Decrease the broth to 4 cups.
-Cook according to the recipe and check after 6 hours.

 If you know you tolerate herbs and black pepper or onion and garlic, add them in also as you see fit.
 Many people are able to add low-oxalate foods without a problem after a period of elimination.
 Learn more about a low oxalate diet to see if it would be a good fit for you.

 Are you looking for more delicious zero-fiber recipes?